DqwertyC/datapacks/README.md

 **wall_phasing**
 *min version:15.2*
-A datapack that adds Potions of Intangibility (aka Glowing II).
+A datapack that adds Potions of Intangibility (aka Invisibility II).
 Players with Intangibility can sneak to walk through walls.
-Throw a blaze powder, a chorus plant, and awkward potions in a cauldron, place glowstone over the top, and shoot it with a spectral arrow to craft.
-Also works with redstone and or gunpowder to make extended potions and splash potions.
-Having Invisibilty with Glowing II will supress the glowing effect but still allow sneaking through walls.
+Brewed by adding Chorus Fruit to an Invisibility potion.
+You'll have to place the Chorus Fruit on the ground for the brewing stand to pick it up, but then it works just like normal brewing.

 Requires Cloud Wolf's Block Serializer: https://www.youtube.com/watch?v=_W_ojAgI9oY

-**blazes_touch_base**
-*min version: 20w11a*
-A simple loot-table based autosmelt datapack.
-Part of a tutorial on integrating datapacks with the custom_enchanting datapack.

-**blazes_touch_final**
-*min version: 20w11a*
-Uses the custom_enchanting datapack above to create pickaxes that automaticalls smelt stone and ores.
-Part of a tutorial on integrating datapacks with the custom_enchanting datapack.

 # Feedback
 Please notify me if you find any bugs or errors, or if you have usability suggestions.